pomelyu/MLFinal/README.md

 ```
 MLFinal
 ```
-Default training data would be loaded in workspace automatically, and then select training model.
+In first time, Default training data would be loaded in workspace automatically.
+Then select appropriate training model.
+If the there has been the model in /save, MLFinal would use the result immediately.
+Otherwise, delete the corresponding model in /save, and MLFinal would training data use the model again.
 Finally, type [P] to predict.
 Since there are no labels in test data, the prediction has no meaning.

 ```